Year of entry2017

 We welcome applicants without traditional entry qualifications as we base decisions on our own assessment of qualifications, knowledge and previous work experience.
 We may waive formal entry requirements based on judgement of academic potential.

-If you wish to study French, German, Japanese or Spanish, this programme is suitable for applicants at language entry levels from GCSE-level/A2 (CEFR) to proficiency, including native speaker level.
+If you wish to study French, German, Italian, Japanese or Spanish, this programme is suitable for all language entry levels, from beginners' to proficiency, including native speaker level.
 If you wish to study Portuguese, you must have at least A-level/B2 (CEFR) competence.